SUDO-AI-3D/zero123plus/README.md

 [\[Zero123\]](https://github.com/cvlab-columbia/zero123)

 ## License
-This project is licensed under the Apache License.
-For more information on the Apache License and its terms, please refer to the [LICENSE](./LICENSE) file.
+This project is licensed under the Apache-2.0 license.
+For more information on the Apache-2.0 license and its terms, please refer to the [LICENSE](./LICENSE) file.

 **Copyright (c) SUDO-AI-3D**